- Frown lines are deep wrinkles caused by many factors including aging, genetics, smoking and repeated muscle movement.

 Moisturizers replenish water loss and improve skin elasticity.
 To prevent frown lines, a good skin care regimen should include a moisturizer with ingredients such as HA, retinol and peptides.

 There are many effective options available to treat frown lines.
-Various in-office procedures are safe and effective, such as Botox and dermal fillers.
+Various in-office procedures are safe and effective, such as neurotoxin injections and dermal fillers.

 While not as effective, several at-home treatments can also contribute to the reduction of wrinkles, such as the use of facial moisturizers, masks and serums that contain active ingredients such as HA and retinol.

 Because wrinkles appear over time, prevention is key and can include the daily use of sunscreen, following a proper diet and getting enough sleep.

 When considering professional treatments for frown lines, it is advised to consult an expert.
 A medical practitioner will understand the best approach for your specific issue and provide the best treatment option.